the-blue-alliance/the-blue-alliance/README.md

 LESS
 ----
 The CSS files are compiled from LESS to ease in development.
-Use a program such as [http://wearekiss.com/simpless](http://wearekiss.com/simpless "Simpless") that automatically compiles the LESS files into CSS.
-Just drag static/css into SimpLESS, and whenever you edit and save a LESS file, the CSS will be compiled!
-Make sure "minify" is enabled in order to minimize the final CSS file size.
+Make sure you have [Node Package Manager](https://www.npmjs.org/) installed, and install lessc by running `npm install less`.
+Now, you can run `paver less` to compile the LESS into CSS.

 CSS/Javascript Combination and Compression
 ------------------------------------------